See some of our Stubbers pictures at the bottom of the page!

 This week, we learnt about Jesus' disciples and explored how/ why they idolised this.
 We began to look at the story of Guru Nanuk and how Sikhs may idolise him.

 To fit in with our Stone Age topic, we learned about Stone Age builders in D&T.

 We have been exploring different resources that were available, different techniques used for building (including wattling) and what the needs of a Stone Age family would be in designing our own settlements.

 At the end of the unit, we had a great day building our roundhouses in teams of 3, incorporating all of these skills.
 See some of our photos of this in action below!

-This half term, we will be exploring cave paintings!
-Last week, we looked at some evidence left behind by Stone Age people and thought carefully about why they chose to draw pictures.
+Last half term, we were exploring cave paintings!
+We looked at some evidence left behind by Stone Age people and thought carefully about why they chose to draw pictures.

-This week, children created their own handprint cave art in th style of left behind prints in Argentina.
+On of our favourite sessions was when the children created their own hand print cave art in the style of left behind prints in Argentina.

 Your weekly homework can be downloaded here: